Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 • A private, foreign health insurance

-Persons who have statutory health insurance in other EU countries or in Switzerland must submit a form S 1 issued by their respective insurance if they live in Austria.
-If you live in EU / EEA countries, you need form S2.
-These forms guarantee that the costs of the IVF treatment are borne by the health insurance funds.
-In cases in which private insurance companies do not issue a consent to reimbursement of costs, provided that all the other eligibility requirements for both partners of the couple exist, that portion of the costs can be borne by the couple themselves after examination and approval by the IVF fund.
-This consent must be obtained by the couple before the start of a trial.
+Persons who have statutory health insurance in other EU countries or in Switzerland must submit an S1 form issued by their respective insurance if they live in Austria.
+If they live in EU / EEA countries, they need the S2 form.
+These forms guarantee that the costs of the IVF treatment are borne by their health insurance funds.
+In cases in which private insurance companies do not issue a consent to reimbursement of costs, provided that all the other eligibility requirements for both partners of the couple exist, that portion of the costs can be borne by the couple themselves after examination and approval by the Austrian IVF fund.
+This approval must be obtained by the couple before the start of a treatment.

 Entitlement to costs under the IVF Fund exists for: